Find the Right Warehouse Facility: 8 Priorities

 Your inventory is precious cargo and should be stored securely with controlled access to the stock area.
 Safety measures should include CCTV and use of customer and employee ID cards that log and record access.
 It is also important to know if access is permitted outside of normal operating hours.
 Freight trucks dropping or picking up loads without warehouseman oversight may increase the risk of stolen or damaged property.
 Limiting access to stored goods can help protect against property loss.

-3. Fire Prevention Measures
+3. Fire prevention measures

 Fire behind crossed out circle icon.